Specifications of a Cellular Modem

 More about cellular frequency bands - and the different flavors of 5G spectrum.

-As technology advances and changes frequently, we recommend evaluating the capabilities of your cellular modems at least every couple of years to make sure you have the best equipment for your needs.
+As technology advances and changes frequently, we recommend evaluating the capabilities of your cellular modems at least every couple of years to ensure you have the best equipment for your needs.

-There is usually no need to rush to be on the bleeding edge of technology, but it definitely pays to avoid falling too far behind!
+There is very rarely any need to be on the bleeding edge of technology, but it definitely pays to avoid falling too far behind!

 Selecting Cellular Devices

-LTE Modems come in various sorts of cellular devices - smartphones, embedded routers, and mobile hotspot devices.
+LTE and 5G modems are available in various cellular devices, including smartphones, embedded routers, and mobile hotspot devices.
 Each has its pros and cons.
+Here is some other content covering device types:

 For more on the basics of mobile hotspots, routers, and smartphones: